techidaily/site-ai-voice-clone/source/_posts/in-2024-create-video-with-ppt-wondershare-virbo.md

  Follow these steps to enhance your video content and reach global audiences with Virbo:

 * **Step 1:** Download and install Wondershare Virbo on your computer.
-You can also use the[Virbo online tool](https://virbo.wondershare.com/app/video-translate/) .
+You can also use the [Virbo online tool](https://virbo.wondershare.com/app/video-translate/) .
 Once installed, launch the app.
 Log in with your Email, Wondershare, Google, Facebook, or Twitter account.
 Click the**Video Translator** button to start the process.

 ![wondershare virbo main menu](https://images.wondershare.com/virbo/article/2024/03/capcut-translate-09.jpg)